skylight-hq/skylight.digital/pages/brand/identity/logos.md

   <div class="grid__content" markdown="1">
 Legibility is critical for a logo — it should always be readable.

-Never scale the logo smaller than the sizes specified.
+Never scale the logo smaller than `100px` for the web and `1.375 inches` for print.
   </div>
 </div>